bradcypert/sandalwood/content/blog/writing-a-b+-tree-in-zig.md

 ### Scalability Testing

-Our tests demonstrate real scalability:
+Our tests cover the split path, not large-scale load:

 ```zig
 // Successfully tested with 50+ keys triggering automatic splits